Smeet97Kathiria/python_postgres_flask_etl/README.md

 # python_postgres_flask_etl
-This repository contains code for an ETL application developed using python, flask and using postgres as a database.
+This repository contains code for an ETL web application developed using python, flask and using postgres as a database.

-# What does this application do ?
+# What does this web application do ?
--> The primary purpose of this application is to extract and transform gzipped file and save the data into a table in postgres database.
-After the table is populated with data from gzipped file, A flask application is ran which reads the data from a database using postgres client and renders it onto a webpage in a table format.
+-> The web application reads a delimited file, cleans and processes the data, stores it in a PostgreSQL database, and displays the results in an HTML table.
+The application  also save the cleaned data to a new gzipped CSV file.

 # How to Run the application